 Our client purchased a property in March and by April realized the pond that came with the property was a problem and wanted to do something to make it a nice pond.
 They called several pond consultants, companies but we convinced them that our nonprofit had the best plan for the most reasonable treatment plan costs.

 In Virginia, watershield is one of the worst invasive weeds.
 This pond was loaded with watershield then started growing lily pads in the middle as well.
-We had no choice but to use a "selective herbicide" that would not hurt grass, other plants or aquatic life.
+The owners had no choice but to use a "selective herbicide" that would not hurt grass, other plants or aquatic life.
 The herbicide was designed to break down and go away naturally, but after three weeks we raked some of the dead weed and started treating the water to regain aquatic health and oxygen by using diatom promoter and beneficial bacteria at the same time to attack some of the very thick muck we encountered.
-After a few months we applied a second treatment of selective herbicide and that finished off the weed growth leaving the pond clean and clear.
+After a few months a second treatment of selective herbicide and that finished off the weed growth leaving the pond clean and clear.

 After treatment, by August we were able to see the pond bottom across the pond and the owners were able to enjoy their pond.
 The after photo to the left simply has a bunch of leaves fallen on top as the warmer weather and wind blew leaves into the pond before the photo was taken.
 They recently sent me a video taken on their phone showing aquatic life in the pond.
 That was some clear water!